Adds several rows of new data to the existing data to work with. All the elements of

 ]

-from the data.
+index from the data.
 Keep in mind that arrays start at index 0, so the nth element is actually at the index n-1.
-If id
+If id is set to true, the first row that has the column id or ID set to index will be removed.Parameters:

 (integer) index (required)